What is your personal identity and how is it affected by your values?

 What are people really asking when they enquire about what you do?
 They are asking about your job, profession or vocation for sure.
 But the fact that this comes out so quickly when we meet people indicates how highly we rate work in our culture and how closely we identify ourselves with what we do.
 When people ask what you do they are actually asking who you are.
 They are hoping for an answer that will help them quickly categorise you.

 What do you do?

-I went along with this for many years because for many years it was easy.
+I went along with this for many years because, for a long time, it was easy.
 I started out as an Army Officer working as a bomb disposal expert.
 This was an easy title, and one I enjoyed using, as it sounded impressive.
-I enjoyed seeing the raised eyebrows and the endearing look of respect (that I so little deserved as they would have found out if they got to know me better).
+I enjoyed seeing the raised eyebrows and the endearing look of respect (that I so little deserved in reality).
 Next I was a Project Manager, working in the construction industry.
 Again an easy label, although I must admit it sounded less impressive at parties than something with ‘Bomb’ in the title.
 But hey, I was married by then so whom was I trying to impress anyway?
 Well everyone actually!

 The real challenge came with my next job, working for a rapidly growing church.
-My job description was constantly evolving and therefore it was hard to describe exactly what I did, especially as I was not ordained.
+My job description was constantly evolving and therefore it was hard to describe exactly what I did, especially as I was not actually a church minister.
 I found that introducing myself generally required a long explanation.
 The process of outlining what I did was just long enough to watch people’s eyes glaze over, stare down their drinks or look furtively towards the exit.

-Working as a consultant was not really any easier as the title ‘consultant’ invokes so many different things.
-You may be motivated by helping individuals and equipping organisations but one has a lot of justification to do when people look at you with an expression that seems to imply ‘consultant’ is synonymous with ‘parasite’!
+When I moved on again and started working as a management consultant it was not really any easier, as the title ‘consultant’ invokes so many different things.
+You may be motivated by helping individuals and equipping organisations, but one has a lot of justification to do when people look at you with an expression that seems to imply ‘consultant’ is synonymous with ‘parasite’!